 ELLEN R. ALEMANY has served as a member of our board of directors since 2021.
 Ms. Alemany has served as a non-executive special advisor to the Chair of First Citizens since January 2023 and as a director of First Citizens since January 2022.
 Ms. Alemany formerly served as Vice Chairwoman of First Citizens from January 2022 through December 2022.
-Ms. Alemany served as Chairwoman, CEO and President of CIT, and as the Chairwoman, CEO and President of its subsidiary CIT Bank, N.A., until CIT was acquired by First Citizens in January 2022.
+Ms. Alemany served as Chairwoman, CEO and President of its subsidiary CIT Bank, N.A., until CIT was acquired by First Citizens in January 2022.
 Ms. Alemany joined CIT in October 2015.
 Ms. Alemany was the Chairwoman and Chief Executive Officer of The Royal Bank of Scotland Citizens Financial Group from 2008 until October 2013.
 Ms. Alemany served as the Chief Executive Officer of Global Transaction Services at Citibank/Citigroup from 2006 until 2007, after holding various roles in her twenty-year career with Citibank/Citigroup.
 Ms. Alemany also serves as a director of Fidelity National Information Services, Inc. and formerly served as a director of CIT.